syncfusion-content/blazor-docs/blazor/predefined-dialogs/customization.md

 ## Customization of dialog content

-Customize the predefined dialogs using the [DialogOptions.ChildContent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_ChildContent) property.
-Use the following code to customize the Dialog content to render the textbox component inside the `Propmt` dialog to get the username from the user.
+Customize the Predefined Dialogs using the [DialogOptions.ChildContent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_ChildContent) property.
+Use the following code to customize the dialog content to render the TextBox component inside the `Propmt` dialog to get the username from the user.

 {% tabs %}
 {% highlight razor %}